 "I would like to continue to advance our goal of continuing education, to provide a lot of interactive question-and-answer sessions on popular subjects that would help benefit both the new and established practitioners," Dr. Brokken said.

 To help expand the continuing education offerings, the AAEP will develop a template for regional meetings, continue wet labs as a stand-alone event, and expand the AAEP Web site offerings, such as downloadable audio tracks of convention presentations.
-The association also plans to evaluate the changes made to the continuing education program at the 2005 convention (see page 337).
+The association also plans to evaluate the changes made to the continuing education program at the 2005 convention (see article).

 Also in 2006, the AAEP hopes to strengthen its influence in public policy decision making.

 "Public policy issues have increased, particularly those related to animal welfare," Dr. Brokken said. "(The AAEP's) primary approach has been, and will remain, in conjunction with AVMA and the American Horse Council; however, there is a need for AAEP to be more politically active on both a federal and state level."

 Most recently, the AAEP has been actively involved in the issues that surround the care of unwanted horses in the United States.
 The association has spoken out about its stance against the American Horse Slaughter Prevention Act (H.R.
 503).
 If passed, the bill would ban the transportation and sale of horses for slaughter for human consumption and other purposes.
 The AAEP believes slaughter is symptomatic of a larger problem affecting the welfare of U.S. horses, and that the problem is created by issues surrounding unwanted horses.

 To increase the association's advocacy, the AAEP will build a member contact network to keep current with state and federal legislative issues.
 The association will also educate members on legislative issues through regular updates in the association newsletter and other outlets, and encourage members to contact Congress about legislative issues.